-Press [FUNC] + [TRK] to enter CHROMATIC mode.
-In this mode, you can play the Sound of the active audio track (or send MIDI notes if you have an active MIDI track) chromatically.
-The [TRIG] keys will light up in a pattern that resembles an octave of a piano keyboard layout.
+Press [FUNC] + [TRK] (short press) to enter CHROMATIC mode.
+In this mode, you can play the Sound of the active audio track (or send MIDI notes if you have an active MIDI track).
+With KB SCALE set to CHROMATIC and KB FOLD set to OFF the [TRIG] keys will light up in a pattern that resembles an octave of a piano keyboard layout.
 Only lit keys are playable.
-Press [TRK] + [TRIG 1-16] keys to select the track you want to play chromatically.
+Press [TRK] + [TRIG 1-16] keys to select the track you want to play.

-Press the trig keys to change the chromatic note pitch of the Sound.
+Press the trig keys to change the note pitch of the Sound.
 The range from [TRIG 9] key to [TRIG 16] key is one octave.
 The whole range you can trig for audio tracks spans 6 octaves: middle, 1 up and 4 down.
 The whole range for MIDI tracks spans eleven octaves.
 Press the [ARROW] keys [UP] or [DOWN], to transpose the virtual keyboard up or down in octave steps.

-Notes trigged chromatically can be recorded on the sequencer in LIVE RECORDING mode.
-Find out how this is done in section "10.2.3 LIVE RECORDING MODE" on page 29.
+Notes trigged can be recorded on the sequencer in LIVE RECORDING mode.
+Find out how this is done in section "10.2.3 LIVE RECORDING MODE" on page 32.

-The active state of CHROMATIC mode (the portion of the chromatic keyboard currently visible on the [TRIG] keys) is not stored per pattern but stays in the state as it was last set.
+The active state of CHROMATIC mode (the portion of the keyboard currently visible on the [TRIG] keys) is not stored per pattern but stays in the state as it was last set.